bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">sku (optional)</div>

-[String](#string) User-defined product code/stock keeping unit (SKU).
+String: User-defined product code/stock keeping unit (SKU).

 </p>
 <div class="param">description (optional)</div>

-[String](#string) The product description, which can include HTML formatting.
+String: The product description, which can include HTML formatting.

 </p>
 <div class="param">weight (optional)</div>

-[Double](#double) Weight of the product, which can be used when calculating shipping costs. format: double
+Double: Weight of the product, which can be used when calculating shipping costs. format: double

 </p>
 <div class="param">width (optional)</div>

-[Double](#double) Width of the product, which can be used when calculating shipping costs. format: double
+Double: Width of the product, which can be used when calculating shipping costs. format: double

 </p>
 <div class="param">depth (optional)</div>

-[Double](#double) Depth of the product, which can be used when calculating shipping costs. format: double
+Double: Depth of the product, which can be used when calculating shipping costs. format: double

 </p>
 <div class="param">height (optional)</div>

-[Double](#double) Height of the product, which can be used when calculating shipping costs. format: double
+Double: Height of the product, which can be used when calculating shipping costs. format: double

 </p>
 <div class="param">price (optional)</div>

-[Double](#double) The price of the product.
+Double: The price of the product.
 The price should include or exclude tax, based on the store settings. format: double

 </p>
 <div class="param">cost_price (optional)</div>

-[Double](#double) The cost price of the product.
+Double: The cost price of the product.
 Stored for reference only; it is not used or displayed anywhere on the store. format: double

 </p>
 <div class="param">retail_price (optional)</div>

-[Double](#double) The retail cost of the product.
+Double: The retail cost of the product.
 If entered, the retail cost price will be shown on the product page. format: double

 </p>
 <div class="param">sale_price (optional)</div>

-[Double](#double) If entered, the sale price will be used instead of value in the price field when calculating the product's cost. format: double
+Double: If entered, the sale price will be used instead of value in the price field when calculating the product's cost. format: double

 </p>
 <div class="param">tax_class_id (optional)</div>

-[Integer](#integer) The ID of the tax class applied to the product.
+Integer: The ID of the tax class applied to the product.
 (NOTE: Value ignored if automatic tax is enabled.)

 </p>
 <div class="param">product_tax_code (optional)</div>

-[String](#string) Accepts AvaTax System Tax Codes, which identify products and services that fall into special sales-tax categories.
+String: Accepts AvaTax System Tax Codes, which identify products and services that fall into special sales-tax categories.
 By using these codes, merchants who subscribe to Avalara Premium can calculate sales taxes more accurately.
 Stores without Avalara Premium will ignore the code when calculating sales tax.
 Do not pass more than one code.
 The codes are case-sensitive.
 For details, please see Avalara's documentation.

 </p>
 <div class="param">calculated_price (optional)</div>

-[Double](#double) The price of the product, unless a `sale_price` is set. format: double
+Double: The price of the product, unless a `sale_price` is set. format: double

 </p>
 <div class="param">categories (optional)</div>

-[array[Integer]](#integer) An array of IDs for the categories to which this product belongs.
+(array[Integer]) An array of IDs for the categories to which this product belongs.
 When updating a product, if an array of categories is supplied, all product categories will be overwritten.
 Does not accept more than 1,000 ID values.

 </p>
 <div class="param">brand_id (optional)</div>

-[Integer](#integer) The ID associated with the product's brand.
+Integer: The ID associated with the product's brand.

 </p>
 <div class="param">inventory_level (optional)</div>

-[Integer](#integer) Current inventory level of the product.
+Integer: Current inventory level of the product.
 Simple inventory tracking must be enabled (See the inventory_tracking field) for this to take any effect.

 </p>
 <div class="param">inventory_warning_level (optional)</div>

-[Integer](#integer) Inventory Warning level for the product.
+Integer: Inventory Warning level for the product.
 When the product's inventory level drops below the warning level, the store owner will be informed.
 Simple inventory tracking must be enabled (see the `inventory_tracking` field) for this to take any effect.

 </p>
 <div class="param">inventory_tracking (optional)</div>

-[String](#string) The type of inventory tracking for the product.
+String: The type of inventory tracking for the product.
 Values are: none - inventory levels will not be tracked; product - inventory levels will be tracked using the `inventory_level` and `inventory_warning_level` fields; variant - inventory levels will be tracked based on variants, which maintain their own warning levels and inventory levels.

 </p>
 <div class="param-enum-header">Enum:</div>